 For all programs please check with your Learn International Coordinator prior to arranging flights as to what airport is best to fly into.

 If you are a part of a group participating in a Learn International program, please talk with your Study Abroad Advisor or Faculty member(s) accompanying you about whether group flights are being organised with your home institution.

 If group flights are not to be organised, please contact your Study Abroad Advisor at your home institution on flight instructions.

 If your program offers an airport transfer, you either will be greeted at the airport by a Learn international staff or provided instructions on local transportation prior to arrival.

 If your program offers “Optional Airport Transfer” you may organise an arrival and departure transfer with your Learn International Coordinator may be able to organise this for you for an extra fee, depending on your location.

 If you miss or have an extended delay on a flight, you must contact Learn International Coordinator via email, in your VIA-TRM account or phone, to coordinate your arrival.
 Your Learn International Coordinator will give you the best number to contact.

 For all Customised programs – Airport transfers are agreed with your Study Abroad Office and/or Professor leading your program.
 Please ask your Study Abroad Advisor if an airport transfer is a part of your program.

-Learn International is not an immigration or visa specialist.
+Learn International staff are not immigration or visa specialists.
 It is the responsibility of all participants to read the rules and regulations in their host-country.

 Additional information about the type of visa required will be provided in your VIA-TRM account or from your home university Study Abroad office.